 Pets are an important part of many households in Oak Park.
 Along with the companionship they provide come responsibilities for the owner to ensure the health and safety of the pet and the community.

-Leashes – As in most Chicago-area cities and towns, leashes are required for all dogs that use any public street, sidewalk, parkway or public area.
+- Leashes – As in most Chicago-area cities and towns, leashes are required for all dogs that use any public street, sidewalk, parkway or public area.
 Leashes can’t be longer than eight feet.
 Owners who allow their dogs to run off leash may be ticketed and fined.
-The Park District of Oak Park offers two areas where dogs can run off leash - click here for more information.
+The Park District of Oak Park offers two areas where dogs can run off leash.
+Visit www.pdop.org for more information.

-Limitations – Village ordinance limits the number of pets on private premises, depending on the animal and household type.
+- Limitations – Village ordinance limits the number of pets on private premises, depending on the animal and household type.
 Don’t worry — the vast majority of households will never run afoul of this ordinance, as it allows a wide variety of pet combinations.
-More information on keeping pets at home is posted on this website.
+Visit www.oak-park.us and search for “animal control” for more information on keeping pets at home.